linebender/glazier/README.md

 and the development packages of `libxkbcommon` and `libxcb`, to be installed.
 Some of the examples require `vulkan-loader`.

-Most distributions already have `pkg-config` installed.
-To install the other packages on Fedora, run
+To install these packages on Fedora, run
 ```
-sudo dnf install clang.x86_64 libxkbcommon-x11-devel.x86_64 libxcb-devel.x86_64 vulkan-loader.x86_64
+sudo dnf install clang libxkbcommon-x11-devel libxcb-devel pkg-config vulkan-loader-devel
-# This assumes you're using the x86_64 architecture; otherwise, append the appropriate value
 ```
-To install the other packages on Debian or Ubuntu, run
+To install them on Debian or Ubuntu, run
 ```
 sudo apt-get install clang libxkbcommon-x11-dev libxcb libvulkan-dev
 ```